-With trendy low-carb diets giving refined grains and gluten a bad reputation, we don't blame you for thinking you need to eliminate all grains from your diet for optimal health.
-But thankfully that's not the case.
-Whole grains deliver important nutrients, such as B vitamins and fiber in your diet (not to mention, energy).
+With trendy low-carb diets giving refined grains and gluten a bad reputation, it's not surprising if you think you need to eliminate all grains from your diet for optimal health.
+But thankfully, that's not the case.
+Whole grains, like what you get in Food for Life's Ezekiel bread, deliver important nutrients, such as B vitamins and fiber, into your diet, as well as energy.

-In addition to quinoa and oats, Food for Life's Ezekiel Bread sells whole-grain bread products that are surprisingly healthy and super tasty—nothing like the bleached, squishy, white bread you may have grown up eating.
-Ezekiel Bread is hearty and satisfying, thanks to a combination of plant protein and fiber.
-Plus, it's tasty.
-Learn more about why we love this sprouted grain bread and why it's so good for you.
+Food for Life sells whole-grain bread products that are healthy and super tasty—nothing like the bleached, squishy, white bread you may have grown up eating.
+Ezekiel bread is hearty and satisfying, thanks to a combination of plant-based protein and fiber.
+Plus, it's packed with flavor.

-Food For Life, the makers of Ezekiel Bread, makes a wide variety of wholesome options.
+Food for Life, the makers of Ezekiel Bread, makes a wide variety of whole-grain products.
 From pasta to English muffins, everything the company produces is free of preservatives and full of whole grains.
 The company even uses a slow-bake method for optimal nutrient retention (some vitamins are sensitive to high temperatures).
-The bread itself, is made from sprouted grains, so it has a bit of a heartier texture than your typical whole grain bread.
-It's sturdy (great for sandwiches) and also makes delicious toast.
+The bread itself is made from sprouted grains, so it has a bit of a heartier texture than your typical whole-grain bread.
+It's sturdy—great for sandwiches—and also makes delicious toast.

 Related: 6 Reasons You Should Be Eating Carbs